-Nurture the talent of science and technology The city council also extended its support to the programmes and workshops related to science and technology at the Penang Science Cluster.
-Penang Science Cluster offers various free programs for schools in Penang through TechMentor programs, outreach programs and many more.
-The programme inspires students in creating a culture of innovation and entrepreneurship among the younger generation in Penang Island.
+Nurture the talent of science and technology The city council extended its support to programmes and workshops related to science and technology at Penang Science Cluster.
+The Penang Science Cluster offers various free programmes for schools in Penang through TechMentor programmes, outreach programmes and many more.
+These programmes inspire students while creating a culture of innovation and entrepreneurship among the younger generation in Penang Island.